Jadavpur University: West Annexe campus at Jadavpur

 On 1 January 2009, Jadavpur University took over National Instruments Limited, a former PSU under Department of Heavy industries, GOI on a 297-year lease.
 From 2014, the campus is used as a research hub of the university and known as West Annexe campus.
 Research institutes like DRDO and CSIR also operate from the campus.

 A portion of land and building of the campus is leased out to DRDO for long term, which is the 40 percent of the space.
-At that, the "Jagadish Chandra Bose Centre for Advanced Technology" (JCBCAT) is established by collaboration of JU and DRDO.
+At that, the Jagadish Chandra Bose Centre for Advanced Technology (JCBCAT) is established by collaboration of JU and DRDO.

 The regional centre of "National Afforestaion & Eco-Development Board" is also located in the campus.

 New Town campus

-In 2018, state Government announced to provide 5 acre land parcel in New Town, Kolkata for creating another campus.
+In 2018, the State Government announced to provide 5 acre land parcel in New Town, Kolkata for creating another campus.
 In January 2021, the land was handed over to Jadavpur University.
 In July 2024, a committee was formed and DPR preparation started.
 Funds were requested for its implementation.
 State-of-the-art facilities along with research laboratories, a convention centre, international hostel and AI laboratory are planned on the campus.

 Administration

 The administrative framework operates under a combination of statutory bodies, executive leadership, faculty councils, and various specialized cells.
 The university's top-level decision-making body is the Executive Council, which, along with the Court and the Faculty Councils, forms the legislative backbone of the university's governance.
 Governor of West Bengal is the Chancellor of the university.
-Rest administration includes Vice-Chancellor, Pro-Vice-Chancellors, registrar, Controller of Examinations, Chief University Engineer etc. Each academic department also maintains internal committees such as the Academic Audit Cell, Departmental Purchase Committees, and Program Quality Improvement Cells (PAQIC).
-Other administrative positions include dean of students, Director of Youth Welfare.
+Rest administration includes Vice-Chancellor, Pro-Vice-Chancellors, Registrar, Controller of Examinations, Chief University Engineer etc. Each academic department also maintains internal committees such as the Academic Audit Cell, Departmental Purchase Committees, and Program Quality Improvement Cells (PAQIC).
+Other administrative positions include Dean of Students, Director of Youth Welfare.
 Specialized offices and units include Placement and Training Office, Medical Superintendent and Health Unit, RTI Cell and Documentation Office, Internal Complaints Committee (ICC), Equal Opportunity Cell and SC/ST/OBC Cells, Entrepreneurship Development Cell.